EngineerBetter/engineerbetter-hugo/content/blog/yubikey.md

 Admin commands are allowed
 gpg/card> generate
 ```

 You will be asked if you want to backup the encryption key.
-If you are only using this key for SSH authentication I would recomend you do not do this.
+If you are only using this key for SSH authentication I would recommend you do not do this.
-It is fairly easy to go though this process again if you loose your Yubikey and it means your key will not ever leave your Yubikey.
+It is fairly easy to go though this process again if you lose your Yubikey and it means your key will not ever leave your Yubikey.

 ```
 Make off-card backup of encryption key?
 (Y/n) n
 Please note that the factory settings of the PINs are